eclipse-thingweb/domus-tdd-api/doc/plugin.md

 blueprint = Blueprint("tdd_api_plugin_example", __name__, url_prefix="/example")
 ```

-We could have name the variable as we prefere since we have defined in the `setup.py` the right
+We can give any name to the variable since the `setup.py` links it to the `tdd_api.plugins.blueprints`.
-variable name in the entrypoint.

 The first parameter `"tdd_api_plugin_example"` is the name of the blueprint, the second parameter is the
 import module (here `__name__` since this is the same module) and we define a `url_prefix` to not redeclare it
 on each route.
-This `url_prefix` will be what distinguish the plugin routes to other.
-Be sure to not redefine an already imported
-prefix.
+This `url_prefix` make sure that if we use different plugins, the routes they declare will be unique `/plugin1/route1`, `/plugin2/route1`.
+This requires that all plugins have _different prefix_.

 This blueprint can be used to define all the routes you want to add to the TDD-API server regarding to
 this plugin.